 Other tips to avoid sitting for an extended amount of time include walking while on the phone and using a standing desk while reading or doing paperwork.
 If you do find you sit for the majority of the day, try setting a timer for every hour as a reminder to stand up and get some movement in.

 Looking for a reason to justify getting a massage on a regular basis?
 Here are a few.
-Massage therapy helps to improve circulation problems in a variety of ways.
+Massage therapy can help to improve circulation problems in a variety of ways.
 First, it promotes relaxation and stress relief, which is beneficial for the health of your entire body, and especially your heart.

 In addition, the pressure applied to your body during a massage increases blood flow throughout your body and, once that pressure is removed, helps new blood easily fill these previously congested areas.

-Because of the importance of your circulatory system in delivering the necessary nutrients, oxygen and blood to all areas of your body, it’s important to identify some of the common symptoms that could indicate you’re experiencing poor circulation.
+Because of the importance of your circulatory system in delivering the necessary nutrients, oxygen and blood to all areas of your body, it’s important to identify some of the common signs that could indicate you’re experiencing poor circulation.

-In addition to being aware of any symptoms that could indicate poor circulation, maintaining a healthy weight, not smoking, reducing stress and eating a healthy, balanced diet are all additional measures you can take to improve your circulation.
+In addition to being aware of any signs that could indicate poor circulation, maintaining a healthy weight, not smoking, reducing stress and eating a healthy, balanced diet are all additional measures you can take to improve your circulation.
 If you are experiencing any of the above symptoms or have noticed a change in your baseline health state, contact your medical professional.

 At StoryPoint, our team provides each resident with personalized care.
 We also partner with your health care providers to make sure you always receive the most integrated, comprehensive care.
 Call us today at 1-855-407-8679 to learn more.